🧬

 Common inquiries about the breed

-Generally, no. Their independent nature and size require an experienced handler.
+Generally, no. Their independent and dominant nature requires an experienced handler.

-They require moderate daily exercise, such as long walks, to maintain physical and mental health.
+They require moderate daily exercise, such as long walks, but are not high-energy endurance athletes.

 View Official FCI Standard